FireStreaker2/Bad-Typing-Converter/README.md

 ## FAQ
 Q: Why did you make this?
-A: i had nothing to do over break
+A: i had nothing to do over my break

 Q: How do I use this?
 A: you dont, im still working on it